 Beyond modeling challenges, the transition from rigid to deformable environments fundamentally alters the observability properties of the estimation problem.
-While classical analyses of VIO observability have shown that inertial sensing renders scale, gravity direction, and roll--pitch observable in rigid scenes, the impact of these properties in the presence of non--rigid motion remains largely underexplored.
-Deformation introduces additional latent degrees of freedom that can strongly couple with camera motion, leading to severe ill--conditioning and ambiguity when relying on visual information alone.
-In this context, inertial measurements play a critical role by anchoring the rigid body dynamics over short time horizons, effectively constraining the solution space and mitigating spurious correlations between ego--motion and non--rigid deformation.
-This work therefore includes an explicit observability analysis of the visual--inertial deformable odometry problem, highlighting how inertial terms significantly improve conditioning and provide essential structural constraints that are otherwise absent in purely visual formulations.
+Classical analyses of VIO observability have established that inertial sensing renders scale, gravity direction, and roll–pitch observable in rigid scenes.
+However, the implications of these properties in the presence of non-rigid motion remain largely unexplored.
+Deformation introduces additional latent degrees of freedom that may strongly couple with camera motion, leading to severe ill-conditioning and ambiguity when relying on visual information alone.
+In this context, inertial measurements play a crucial role by anchoring rigid-body dynamics over short time horizons, thereby constraining the solution space and reducing spurious correlations between ego-motion and non-rigid deformation.
+Motivated by this observation, our work presents an explicit observability analysis of the visual–inertial deformable odometry problem, showing that inertial measurements substantially improve conditioning and introduce structural constraints that are otherwise absent in purely visual formulations.

 In this paper, we introduce DefVINS, the first visual–inertial odometry explicitly designed for deformable scenes.
 DefVINS incorporates an embedded deformation graph to model the non-rigid warping of the scene, while carefully decoupling the rigid, IMU-anchored state from the scene’s non-rigid degrees of freedom.
 Given the absence of benchmarks specifically targeting non-rigid VIO, we also contribute two new evaluation resources: (1) an extension of the synthetic Drunkard’s dataset augmented with inertial measurements, and (2) VIMandala, a novel real-world dataset featuring visual–inertial data and camera pose ground truth while observing a deformable mandala cloth.
 Experimental results on both datasets demonstrate that DefVINS consistently outperforms rigid visual–inertial methods as well as existing deformable visual odometry baselines.